 Being convicted of a sexual offense can have life-long consequences.
-If you’ve been charged with a sexual offense, our criminal defense lawyers in Teaneck and Union City at the Law Offices of Jeffrey S. Hasson, P.C. can help you understand and protect your rights.
+If you’ve been charged with a sexual offense, our sex crime lawyers in Teaneck and Union City at the Law Offices of Jeffrey S. Hasson, P.C. can help you understand and protect your rights.

 Sexual offenses in New Jersey include:

 - Internet sex crimes, including online solicitation of a minor and possession of child pornography

 - Statutory rape (sex with a person under the age of consent)

 In New Jersey, the age of consent is generally 16.
 However, where the person accused is in a position of power (such as a teacher, step-parent or doctor), the child must be 18 to consent to sexual acts.